Epoxy flooring is one of the most durable floor finishes. You can use it on different floors. But can you put epoxy flooring over a painted surface?

 Related Read: How Long Does It Take Epoxy Paint To Dry?

 Priming over a painted surface isn’t mandatory, but it helps (a lot).
 The primer will cover imperfections and holes in the existing finish and create a textured base coat that the new coating can stick to.

 Apply 1-2 coats of primer over the surface.
 You must use a primer that is compatible with epoxy resin.

 8. Apply The Epoxy Floor

-To apply the finish, begin with thin coats.
-It’s not a good idea to start with heavy coatings because the epoxy will be very difficult to control.
-Start painting the floor at the edges.
-This means you should start at the corners of the floor.
+- Apply thin coats – You shouldn’t start with heavy coatings because the epoxy will be very difficult to control.
+Also, start painting at the corners first.

-You should use a paint shield while applying the floor epoxy in tight corners on the floor.
-The paint shield will prevent you from applying the epoxy on areas where you don’t want to.
-Paint shields keep the epoxy floor finish where it should be used on.
+- Use a Paint Shield – Use a paint shield in tight corners.
+The shield will prevent you from applying the paint on areas you don’t want to.

 9. Seal The Epoxy Floor

 Once the final coating has dried (cured), seal it with a sealant.
 The sealant will produce a glossy layer that protects the finish from moisture, water, or other damage.

 However, this is optional as the epoxy finish is durable on its own.